ceandrade/brkga_mp_ipr_cpp/docs/_sources/class_BRKGA_BRKGA_MP_IPR.rst.txt

 	void evolve(unsigned generations = 1)

-Evolve the current populations following the guidelines of Multi-parent BRKGAs.
+Evolves the current populations following the guidelines of Multi-parent BRKGAs.

 The decoding is done in parallel using threads, and the user **must guarantee that the decoder is THREAD-SAFE.** If such property cannot be held, we suggest using a single thread for optimization.